ZZKer/YHtWtG-Randomizer/README.md

 Version features:
  1.0:
   -  Orb randomization.
-All orb combinations are possible.
   -  Seeded random.
+  -  BUG: Some seeds lead to softlocks if certain bells/saves are hit

 Needed files:
  -  Python 3.8.1 to run program (might work with earlier Python 3 versions):